Skip to content

 and stop.
 Do not elaborate.

-If tickets found, evaluate complexity, check for blockers
+If tickets found, evaluate blockers, labels, capabilities,

 The key optimization: short-circuit on empty results.
 If there’s nothing to pick up, don’t burn tokens reasoning about it.
 The instruction to reply minimally on empty results saves output tokens on every empty poll.